To successfully complete this course, you will need the following:

 These policies are specific to this course.
 For additional information about general policies, please refer to Independent Study Course Policies page.

-11 culture videos and activities, 55 vocabulary and grammar sets, and 6 *Conversation Café assignments (unlimited retakes); 6 Readiness Checks (one retake); 5 Unit Speedbacks (no retakes), and 5 Speaking Appointments (lowest score dropped).
+11 culture videos and activities (no resubmissions); 55 vocabulary and grammar sets (no resubmissions); 6 *Conversation Café assignments (resubmissions allowed); 6 Readiness Checks (one resubmission); 5 Unit Speedbacks (no resubmission), and 5 Speaking Appointments (no resubmissions; lowest score dropped).

 *Conversation Cafe's are arranged to help you with your language skill development.
 The TA's associated with the course are there to help moderate group discussion in 30 minute increments.
 There is a one hour limit per student per day.